dominiw/COLORME_CHROme_extension/.github/PULL_REQUEST_TEMPLATE.md

 **Does this PR introduce an API-breaking change?**:
 <!--
-If no, just write "NONE" in the release-note block b
+If no, just write "NONE" in the release-note block below.
+If yes, a release note is requir